Aiyima T20

 One of the most delightful features of the T20 is its large digital display which normally shows the current volume.

-But when you first switch on the T20 the large digital display also shows a countdown timer as the tubes reach their optimal operating temperature:
+But when you first switch on the T20 the large digital display also shows a countdown timer as the tubes reach their optimal operating temperature and then ultimately the display shows the current volume:

 Connectivity and Features